-Welcome to the 5th installment of our blog series: How To Rise Above The Noise Using Local Marketing.
+Welcome to the 5th instalment of our blog series: How To Rise Above The Noise Using Local Marketing.
 This week we expand on looking at how to get your website on the first page of Google by using a smart organic search strategy.

 In our last blog, we looked at the importance of getting on the first page of Google.
 And, we examined how our methods of using local marketing tools are driving traffic to the homepage – and producing fantastic results – for a client of ours.
 This week, we’ll expand on part of that methodology – using an organic search strategy to drive traffic to particular product pages or blog pages which then link through to specific product pages.
 We also do this via Adwords, although this is something we’ll look at in more detail in following blogs.